qarmin/czkawka/README.md

 - Written in fast and memory safe Rust
 - CLI frontend, very fast and powerful with rich help
 - GUI GTK frontend - use modern GTK 3 and looks similar to FSlint
+- Light/Dark theme match the appearance of the system
 - GUI Orbtk frontend(Very early WIP) - alternative GUI with reduced functionality
 - Saving results to file - allows to easily read entries found by tool
 - Rich search option - allows setting absolute included and excluded directories, set of allowed files extensions or excluded items with * wildcard